 - Build loyal patronage.

-Below, we explore different options for recurring events wineries can host.
-With the use of an advanced Winery POS system, you can offer special promotions or seasonal menu options, and most important, track your sales throughout the year to see its lasting impact.
+Listed below are some of the different options for recurring events wineries can host.
+With the use of an advanced Winery POS system, you can offer special promotions or seasonal menu options, and most importantly, track your sales throughout the year to see any lasting impact.

 Host a Sunday Wine Brunch

 Brunch is one of the most popular mealtimes for consumers on weekends, and restaurants that serve weekend brunch see great success.
 If you have a kitchen, even a modestly equipped one, consider hosting a Sunday Wine Brunch.
 Your food offerings don’t need to be too extensive or complicated.
 This allows you to create a menu that complements the wine, and to offer special prices, such as a free bottle of wine for every $30 spent or 25% off bottles to boost sales.

 Good music attracts crowds; just look at how popular it’s become to travel across the country for a music festival.
 Start auditioning local bands, musicians, and performers for a weekend-long party every month.
 Choose musicians that your audience or community would like, regardless of your personal tastes.
 Whether it is monthly, quarterly, or during summer months, this is sure to please!

 Additionally, consider a Bride’s weekend event.
 Have a variety of local vendors, such as florists, caterers, and rental companies.
 Most live bands will be happy to comp performances during this open-house style event.
 This could include wine tasting to a well-rounded wedding planning event for interested brides-to-be.

 Viewing an exhibit at your winery would be an attractive experience for art viewers.
 Your winery could host a monthly art-viewing party and serve your wine.
 New and potential customers would then learn about your winery and have a chance to taste the options for themselves.